 It's not unusual to have never seen your dad cry.
-They're fortresses of steel, dads; the only thing that will get them going is weird, unimportant stuff, like a sick terrier pulling through or their team winning a championship.
+They're fortresses of steel, dads; the only thing that will get them going is weird, non-important stuff, like a sick terrier pulling through on The Supervet or their team winning a cup.
 When it comes to showing actual emotion, though, the majority of them clam up.
-It's not their fault—for years society has demanded that men be masculine and stoic and never express their feelings—but it's also definitely not a good thing.
-Men in Britain are half as likely to go to their doctor for depression and one and a half times more likely to die from suicide.
+It's not their fault – for years society has demanded that men be masculine and stoic and never express their feelings – but it's also definitely not a good thing.
+Men in Britain are half as likely to go to their GP for depression and one-and-a-half times more likely to die from suicide.
 However, things have slowly begun to change.

 A new survey has shown that the modern man is now three times more likely to cry in public than his father did.
 The average male Brit has sobbed in front of other people 14 times in his adult life, says the report, and about 30 times a year behind closed doors.
 That's quite a lot.
 Psychologist Donna Dawson, who led the study of 2,000 Brits, concluded it's because modern men face much less social pressure than their fathers did to maintain their composure in public.

-It would seem that the stiff upper lip is starting to wobble, so we had a walk around London and chatted to some men about it.
+It would seem that the stiff upper lip is starting to wobble, so we had a walk around Shoreditch and the City to chat to some men about it.

 I cried last week.
 I don't cry that much, but more than the average man.
 It was probably over something silly, but often it'd be stress or family issues.
 I'd never cry over movies or TV.
 That's not a real life issue.
 I feel a mix of anger and embarrassment before I'm about to [cry].
-I don't have an issue with crying in public, which is probably a modern attitude toward it.
+I don't have an issue with crying in public, which is probably a modern attitude towards it.
 There's no way my father's generation would do that.
 My dad was ill with cancer and would cry quite a bit during that period.
 It was probably medicine and the fact he had the cancer.
-Basically, I'm good with myself crying, but I'm not so good with other men crying.
-I do find that awkward—more than if it were a female friend.
+Basically, I'm good with myself crying, but not so good with other men crying.
+I do find that awkward – more than if it was a female friend.
 But I'll give them a helping hand all the same.

 I literally don't cry.
-I went to a funeral like two years ago, and I tried to cry.
+I went to a funeral like two years ago and I tried to cry.
 I tried so hard, but I didn't.
 It doesn't hit home for me as fast as everyone else.
 I get emotional, sure.
 I think about things, but I don't cry.
 I think I just reflect on things.
-I get somber and think about things in a different way, or try to show some type of empathy for what's going on without tearing up.
-I think my girlfriend gets mad at me because she feels like I don't show emotions enough.
+I get sombre and think about things in a different way, or try to show some type of empathy for what's going on without tearing up.
+I think my girlfriend gets mad at me 'cos she feels like I don't show emotions enough.
 But I've read something that says crying isn't the only way to show emotions.
 Before that, I felt like there was something wrong with me.
-I think guys are starting to feel like they can cry a bit more—the rise of the metrosexual man.
+I think guys are starting to feel like they can cry a bit more – the rise of the metrosexual man.